MuhtasimTanmoy/notebook/books/tcp ip illustrated - vol 1.md

         - Although this tends to require larger packets, perconnection state at packet switches is no longer required and a connectionless network could be built, eliminating the need for a (complicated) signaling protocol.
         - Datagrams were eagerly embraced by the designers of the early Internet, and this decision had profound implications for the rest of the protocol suite.

     - Message Boundaries: Applications write messages that are carried in protocols.
-A message boundary is the position or byte offset between one write and another. - Protocols that preserve message boundaries indicate the position of the sender’s message boundaries at the receiver.
+A message boundary is the position or byte offset between one write and another.

+    - Protocols that preserve message boundaries indicate the position of the sender’s message boundaries at the receiver.

     - Protocols that do not preserve message boundaries (e.g., streaming protocols like TCP) ignore this information and do not make it available to a receiver.

     - As a result, applications may need to implement their own methods to indicate a sender’s message boundaries if this capability is required.
         - Datagram preserves
-        - Tcp dont
+        - TCP dont
     - Low level should not iplement error control, encryption, delivery acknowledgment
     - The end-to-end argument tends to support a design with a “dumb” network and “smart” systems connected to the network.